-Bah Humbug: The Police State Wants Us to Be a Nation of Snowflakes
+Bah Humbug: The Police State Wants Us To Be A Nation Of Snowflakes

-(Rutherford)—What a year.
-It feels as if government Grinches and corporate Scrooges have been working overtime to drain every last drop of joy, kindness, and liberty from the world.
+It feels as if government Grinches and corporate Scrooges have been working overtime to drain every last drop of joy, kindness and liberty from the world.

 After endless months of being mired in political gloom and doom, we could all use a little Christmas cheer right now.